Grand Canyon National Park, Arizona

 Urgency: Expected

-Description: * WHAT...Dangerously hot conditions with temperatures around 105 in
+Description: * WHAT...Dangerously hot conditions with temperatures up to 115 to

 * WHERE...Portions of northwest Arizona, southeast California, and